Plan a Disney Vacation

 The main resource Dad recommends when you plan a Disney Vacation is Touringplans.com.
 Yes, this one will cost you just a bit, but it's well worth it.
 Tourinplans.com not only has over 100 park touring plans, but it has daily crowd projections not only for Walt Disney World in general, but also for each park.
 Touringplans also has the best Disney World app on the market.
 It's called Lines and is an essential piece to help as you plan and as you execute your Disney Vacation, and yes, it's included in your subscription.

-If you buy the books, or subscribe to Touringplans.com or even book your trip with Pixie and Pirate Destinations, it's very likely that Dad will get a little money.
+If you buy the books, or subscribe to Touringplans.com or even book your trip with Destinations to Travel, it's very likely that Dad will get a little money.
 Thank you.
 It helps.

 Dad's Bottom Line